Need some help creating a plan you can stick with and follow?

 • Think leftovers!
 When making out your meal plan, consider which dinners lend themselves to also being a great lunch.
 And rather than just serving the same thing for lunch, think of ways to repurpose your leftovers, such as turning leftover grilled chicken breasts into Greek salad wraps.

 • Strive for a Balance!
-Children need a healthy balance of protein, carbs and fats for sustained energy and optimal learning.
-Foods like whole grains, brown rice, fruits and veggies provide a good source of healthy carbohydrates.
-While Greek yogurt, cheese, eggs, meats and beans provide much-needed protein.
-And, the healthy fats found in nuts, meats, avocados and whole milk dairy products help satisfy and maintain stamina.
+Children need a healthy balance of protein, carbs, and fats for sustained energy and optimal learning.
+Foods such as whole grains, brown rice, fruits, and veggies provide a good source of healthy carbohydrates, while Greek yogurt, cheese, eggs, meats, and beans provide much-needed protein.
+And, the healthy fats found in nuts, meats, avocados, and whole-milk dairy products help satisfy and maintain stamina.
 That’s why providing children a balance and variety of these foods will help ensure that they’re well-nourished and energized to learn.

-• Get the Kids Involved: Cooking with your kids is not only fun and educational – it’s also a great way to encourage them to expand their culinary horizons since kids are more likely to eat what they help make.
+• Get the Kids Involved: Cooking with your kids is not only fun and educational, it’s also a great way to encourage them to expand their culinary horizons because kids are more likely to eat what they help make.
 And the same goes with packing lunch.
 Allow them to make some healthy choices about what to include in their lunch.
-(For example, at our house, I plan out the main dish and the kids help decide what sides they’d like to go along with it.
+(For example, at our house, I plan out the main dish, and the kids help decide what sides they’d like to go along with it.
 We then work together to pre-chop and package their favorite healthy sides, so they’re ready to go for the week ahead.)

 For more healthy meal planning strategies, as well as free weekly whole food meal plans, visit The Nourishing Home.
 Have a healthy and blessed school year!

 Kelly Smith loves the Lord, her family, and sharing her passion for real food cooking and meal planning with others.
-She is the author and creator of The Nourishing Home – a blog dedicated to sharing delicious whole food recipes, cooking tips & techniques, and overall encouragement to help others in their quest to live a more nourished life.
+She is the author and creator of The Nourishing Home—a blog dedicated to sharing delicious whole food recipes, cooking tips and techniques, and overall encouragement to help others in their quest to live a more nourished life.
 In addition to blogging, Kelly also teaches meal planning and whole food cooking classes at various venues in Southern California, and provides weekly whole food meal plans at TheBetterMom.com.
-You can also find Kelly on Facebook, Twitter and Pinterest.
+You can also find Kelly on Facebook, Twitter, and Pinterest.